-As director of product marketing at Fiserv, Chris Chronis is responsible for product marketing and consumer research functions for Output Solutions.
-Chronis joined the company in 2009.
+As director of Brand Management at Fiserv, Chris Chronis is responsible for developing and implementing strategies to strengthen the Fiserv corporate brand platform and positioning.
 He has spent more than 30 years in the financial services industry, including 20 in the customer communications management segment focusing on marketing, competitive intelligence, strategic planning and product development.